HighnessAtharva/Blog/content/posts/personal/Anime Quotes/DBZ Quotes.md

 tags: [quotes]
 ---

+{{< fancylink "Master the art of Ninjutsu by chanting the best quotes from" "Naruto" "/posts/personal/anime-quotes/naruto-quotes/" >}}

 >*Welcome To The End Of Your Life, And I Promise It's Going To Hurt.*

 >*There’s only one certainty in life.
 A strong man stands above and conquers all! – Vegeta*